Skip to main content

 How does hauling compensation work with Servicing Agents and Van line affiliation?

 HomeSafe will compensate the hauling authority assigned each shipment.
+All payments between a van line and their agents are determined at the van-line level.

 Will agents be paid net 30 days?